Team Filthy: Major League Wrestling (2017–2021)

 Before his match with Jeff Cobb during MLW's One Shot event, Lawlor came to the ring with two unnamed figures dressed in the same tracksuit as him.
-These cornermen aided Lawlor in his victory by giving him a substance to blind Cobb.
-The cornermen interfered on Lawlor's behalf again at Never Say Never during his match with Matt Riddle.
-While still being accompanied by unknown cornermen, Lawlor would add Seth Petruzelli and Simon Gotch to his group, formally being named Team Filthy with the latter's inclusion.
+These cornermen aided Lawlor in his victory and would interfere in Lawlor's other matches on his behalf.
+Lawlor would add Seth Petruzelli and Simon Gotch to his group, formally being named Team Filthy.

 The group would come into conflict with rival heel stables, Promociones Dorado, and the Stud Stable for opportunities at the World Heavyweight Championship and dominant control of the company.
 Around this time, Fred Yehi was recruited into Team Filthy by Lawlor and Gotch after they saved him from a confrontation with the Stud Stable.
-Lawlor earned a World Heavyweight Championship match by winning the inaugural Battle Riot.
 Petruzelli would be attacked by the Stud Stable's Dirty Blondes and would eventually be quietly removed from Team Filthy and written off MLW television.
-Tom Lawlor would go on to beat the Stud Stable's Jake Hager to eliminate the group as a threat to Team Filthy.
 After Lawlor defeated Shane Strickland for the honorary title of being "The Ace of MLW", he challenged the champion Low Ki, for a World Heavyweight Championship title match at the 2019 SuperFight, turning into a fan favorite.
 As Yehi had temporarily left MLW to do an excursion to several European promotions, specifically in Germany, Lawlor feuded with Sami Callihan who was hired by Promociones Dorado to attack Lawlor ahead of his match with Low Ki.
 Lawlor defeated Callihan in a Chicago Street Fight but was betrayed by Gotch who had led Lawlor into an ambush by Promociones Dorado after the match.
 It was revealed that Gotch too was paid off by Promociones Dorado's founder and promoter Salina de la Renta.